 Trend Analysis

-In summary, both companies display strong upward trends, with ASML showing acceleration and NVMI experiencing a slight deceleration in its recent price movements.
+In summary, both stocks are currently in a bullish trend, with ASML showing signs of acceleration and NVMI indicating deceleration in its price movements.

 Analyst Opinions